Gummy35/EliteFIPServer/README.md

 ---
 # Thanks to...
-- EarthstormSoftware for providing this great software I just enhanced a bit
+- EarthstormSoftware for providing this great software, I just enhanced it a bit
 - Somfic and all the contributers to EliteAPI
 - AnarchyZG - the developer of Matric, both for the software and the support
 - The developers and contributors to EliteJournalReader